thomjordan/DrawableCanvasKit/README.md

 # DrawableCanvasKit
-A WebView-hosted Canvas element, along with some convenience methods for injecting and evaluating .js and .html scripts.
+A WKWebView-hosted Canvas element, along with some convenience methods for injecting and evaluating .js and .html scripts.

 Also includes some useful file-handling methods as Swift extensions for URL, String, and FileManager: